iCliniq Logo

 Common complications of surgery include bleeding, infection, and delayed wound healing.

-• Pneumothorax - where air escapes into the surrounding space of the lungs.
+• Pneumothorax, where air escapes into the surrounding space of the lungs.

 • Tears of the stitches.

-• Perforation-making a hole in the esophagus and stomach.
+• Perforation, making a hole in the esophagus and stomach.

 Frequently Asked Questions

 Antireflux surgery, also known as GERD surgery, uses a technique called fundoplication.
-The lower oesophageal sphincter (LES) muscle is strengthened during fundoplication to recreate the barrier that prevents reflux.
+The lower esophageal sphincter (LES) muscle is strengthened during fundoplication to recreate the barrier that prevents reflux.
 This is accomplished by wrapping a portion of the stomach around the lowest part of the esophagus to strengthen, augment, or recreate the LES valve.
 A Nissen fundoplication, which involves wrapping the stomach around the lower esophagus at 360 degrees, is the most common type of fundoplication.

 Surgery for acid reflux has a high rate of success.
 Approximately 95 % of the time, acid reflux surgery alleviates symptoms to the point where patients no longer require medication.
 In addition, studies that followed patients for more than five years after surgery reveal that symptom relief persists over time.